glouppe/info8002-large-scale-data-systems/lecture6.md

 ## How would you design a DFS?

-We want *single-system illusion* for data storage.
+We want single-system illusion for data storage, but
-- Data is too large be stored in a single machine.
+- data is too large be stored in a single machine;
-- Hardware **will** fail.
+- hardware will eventually fail.
 ]
 .kol-1-2.center[
 .width-60[![](figures/lec8/google-first-server_a.jpg)]